nbgoodall/leblog/README.md

 export const load = loadEntry('posts')
 ```

-In this case leblog will use the `slug` param to find the specific entry in the `posts` collection.
+leblog will use the `slug` param to find the specific entry in the `posts` collection.

 ### 3. Render your posts